 Despite all measures taken in recent years to improve sustainability in logistics, CO2 emissions have only increased worldwide.
 In contrast to other sectors that have actually taken great strides, our sector therefore has a great responsibility.
-Transport and Logistics Netherlands (TLN) has the objective 'Halving CO2 emissions in 2030 compared to 2015' formed a sustainability vision within which they focus on the three goals below.
+Transport and Logistics Netherlands (TLN) has the objective 'Halve CO2 emissions in 2030 compared to 2015' formed a sustainability vision within which they focus on the three goals below.

 a goal without a plan is just a wish